gokcehan/lf/doc.md

 ## on-focus-gained

 This shell command can be defined to be executed when the terminal gains focus.
-Requires the `focusreport` option to be enabled.

 ## on-focus-lost

 This shell command can be defined to be executed when the terminal loses focus.
-Requires the `focusreport` option to be enabled.

 ## on-select